Earl of Huntingdon: Seventh creation (1529)

 The earldom was assumed by the tenth Earl's distant relative (his fifth cousin once removed) Reverend Theophilus Henry Hastings.
-He was the great-great-great-grandson of Sir Edward Hastings (d.
-1603), younger son of the second Earl.
+He was the great-great-great-grandson of Sir Edward Hastings, younger son of the second Earl.
 He is by some sources considered as the de jure eleventh Earl while some sources do not include him in the numbering of the Earls.
 On his death, the claim passed to his nephew Hans Francis Hastings, son of George Hastings.
 He was allowed to take his seat in the House of Lords as the Earl of Huntingdon in 1819.
 Depending on the sources he is numbered as the eleventh or twelfth Earl.
 Lord Huntingdon served as Governor of Jamaica from 1822 to 1824.

 Hans' great-great-grandson, the sixteenth (or fifteenth Earl), was an artist, academic and Labour politician.
-He died without male issue in 1990 and was succeeded by his first cousin once removed, the seventeenth (or sixteenth) and (As of 2017) present holder of the title.
+He died without male issue in 1990 and was succeeded by his first cousin once removed, the seventeenth (or sixteenth) and (as of 2017) present holder of the title.
 He is the uncle of television presenter Clare Balding and eldest son of Captain Peter Robin Hood Hastings Bass (1920–1964) (who assumed the additional surname of Bass, which was that of his uncle by marriage, Sir William Bass, 2nd Baronet, by deed poll in 1954), son of Aubrey Craven Theophilus Robin Hood Hastings (1878–1929), younger son of the fourteenth Earl.

 Several other members of the Hastings family may be mentioned.
 The Hon.
 Edward Hastings, third son of the first Earl, was created Baron Hastings of Loughborough in 1558.
 Richard Hastings, a grandson of Sir Edward Hastings, younger son of the second Earl, was created a baronet in 1667 (see Hastings baronets).
 The Hon.
 Henry Hastings, second son of the fifth Earl, was created Baron Loughborough in 1643.
 Lucy Hastings, Countess of Huntingdon, wife of the sixth Earl, was a poet.
 Selina Hastings, Countess of Huntingdon, wife of the ninth Earl, was a Methodist leader and the founder of the Countess of Huntingdon's Connexion.
 Charles Hastings, illegitimate son of the tenth Earl, was a distinguished soldier and was created a baronet in 1806 (see Abney-Hastings baronets).
 The Hon.
 George Fowler Hastings, second son of the twelfth (or eleventh) Earl, was a vice-admiral in the Royal Navy.
 Alexander Plantagenet Hastings (1843–1928), son of Captain the Hon.
 Edward Plantagenet Robin Hood Hastings (1818–1857), third son of the twelfth (or eleventh) Earl, was an admiral in the Royal Navy.
 His son Edward George Godolphin Hastings (1887–1973) was a captain in the Royal Navy.